dsccommunity/xPSDesiredStateConfiguration/README.md

 [![PowerShell Gallery](https://img.shields.io/powershellgallery/v/xPSDesiredStateConfiguration?label=xPSDesiredStateConfiguration)](https://www.powershellgallery.com/packages/xPSDesiredStateConfiguration/)
 [![codecov](https://codecov.io/gh/dsccommunity/xPSDesiredStateConfiguration/branch/main/graph/badge.svg)](https://codecov.io/gh/dsccommunity/xPSDesiredStateConfiguration)

-The **xPSDesiredStateConfiguration** module contain the same resources as the module [PSDscResources](https://github.com/PowerShell/PSDscResources) but also includes bugfixes and new features, including additional resources.
+The **xPSDesiredStateConfiguration** module contains the same resources as the module [PSDscResources](https://github.com/PowerShell/PSDscResources) but also includes bugfixes and new features, including additional resources.
-Some resources in this module uses the prefix 'x' to not collide with the (older) built-in resources (in Windows PowerShell) and the module PSDscResources.
+Some resources in this module use the prefix 'x' to not conflict with the older built-in resources in the Windows PowerShell `PSDesiredStateConfiguration` module and the newer `PSDscResources` module.
+The prefix 'x' has no other meaning and does not indicate that these are experimental resources.

-The prefix 'x' has no other meaning than just that.
+This module is no longer comparable with the module [PSDscResources](https://github.com/PowerShell/PSDscResources) as they are completely separate modules and they have a different lifecycle.

-This module is no longer comparable with the module [PSDscResources](https://github.com/PowerShell/PSDscResources) as they are completely separate modules and they have different lifecycle, where **xPSDesiredStateConfiguration** surpasses PSDscResources.
+The `xPSDesiredStateConfiguration` module surpasses the `PSDscResources` module in both features and bugfixes.

 The module xPSDesiredStateConfiguration is supported by the DSC community who fixes bugs and adds features.